 MORE: 2023 NFL Draft Big Board

-Harrison has an excellent physical foundation as an offensive tackle and has shown he can build off of it with proper operation and fast play pace.
-He has the tools to be a starting left tackle early on in his career and can go on to be an impact starter with scheme versatility.
+With his high-end explosiveness, athleticism, mobility, mass, and length, Harrison has an excellent physical foundation as an offensive tackle, and he’s shown he can build off of it with proper execution and a fast, grating playstyle.
+He has the tools to be a starting left tackle early in his career, and he can go on to be an impact starter with scheme versatility.

 Tony Pauline’s Scouting Report for Anton Harrison